 5. Allow enough time for tasks to be completed

-At Truus, Stoppelenburg doesn’t believe in tight turnarounds.
+At Truus, Stoppelenburg doesn’t believe in tight turnarounds that are a path towards burnout.
 “Project teams tend to schedule everyone’s day very tightly, fitting in four tasks in one day and really trying to pack it all in,” he says.
 “However, this isn’t ideal because it puts people under pressure, causing stress and making it hard for them to improve their work.”

 All people planners know that determining how much time is needed for creative work can be tricky—it varies.
 Your copywriter might take several days to come up with the perfect tagline, but can turn around the copy for a landing page in a few hours.

-The best way to keep projects on track without overwhelming your team is to:
+The best way to keep projects on track without overwhelming your team is to use project reports:

-6. Measure tasks by load, not by numbers
+6. Measure tasks by workload, not by task volume

 Emily Feliciano, Atlassian’s Senior Creative Resource Manager, determines workload by considering complexity and time commitment, not just the number of tasks.